 32. Do you read while in bed?
 I can’t read before I go to sleep, because I will keep myself awake.
-I have tried this many times, and it always ends with me getting two hours and having to work the next day.
+I have tried this many times, and it always ends with me getting two hours of sleep and having to work the next day.
 I do however, go lie down on my bed for a nap but then just spend the time reading.
 I prefer sitting when reading, though.

 33. Do you read while on the toilet?
 Sometimes, when I bring my book in.
-Or when I’m at my mom’s where my brother has put some of his Donald Duck pockets in the bathroom.
+Or when I’m at my mom’s where my brother has put some of his old Donald Duck pockets in the bathroom.
 But I usually just bring my phone and check Instagram.

 34. Do you read while in the car?
 I trained myself to do so, but I’m usually the one driving.
 I read on the bus.

 35. Do you read while in the bath?
 I don’t have a bath, but I wouldn’t, considering how quickly the water gets cold.

 37. Are you a slow reader?
 Then this would be no, obvsly.